A Riga New Year Means Splendid decorations, and Delicious food and Drinks

-On the day of our arrival Riga welcomed us with a heavy snowfall.
-The work of the snowplows and all those snow-removal activities tackling the slopes of roofs added to an impression that we were in a miniature Snow Kingdom.
+On the day of our arrival, Riga welcomed us with heavy snowfall.
+The work of the snowplows and all those snow-removal activities tackling the slopes of roofs added to the impression that we were in a miniature Snow Kingdom.

 Riga Cathedral (the Dome Cathedral), one of the landmarks of Latvia, is certainly worth visiting (the entrance fee is two lats).
 It’s a shame that we didn’t have a chance to listen to its famous pipe organ, but we were impressed even by the sight of it.

 It turned out that the organ concerts take place on Friday and Saturday nights, so make sure you schedule your time in Riga for this event.
 On the left, as you make your way to the exit, there is a special gallery displaying a variety of objects and sculptures belonging to this place or found there in different centuries.